 Regular Method

 The regular method is simple: put the dish into the food container and store it in the fridge.
-It will be good for up to 5-7 days.
+It will be suitable for up to 5-7 days.
 You should thaw it before consuming it by heating it in a microwave for 1-2 minutes.

 Traditional Indonesian Method